ExplainableML/eml_website/content/publications/Fantastic-Gains-and-Where-to-Find-Them.md

 </br>

 In particular, we simply select data points where we want to distill knowledge from the teacher, and those where we want to avoid this, and instead distill from our original, untouched student.
 By default, one can leverage class labels to make this selection: Whenever a sample falls into the complementary regime of the teacher, we distill from it, and otherwise we don't.
-Compared to the other approaches (see previous plot, rightmost bar), this not only raises the overall success rate, _but also gives both complementary knowledge transfer for weaker teacher, and strong transfer from strong teacher models.
+Compared to the other approaches (see previous plot, rightmost bar), this not only raises the overall success rate, __but also gives both complementary knowledge transfer for weaker teacher, and strong transfer from strong teacher models__.

 </br>